howens157/CSE30264-SP22-ComputerNetworks/project3/README.md

 2. Scoring system where points are awarded based on how many letters are correct and how many are in the correct spot
 3. Guesses may be entered in uppercase, lowercase, or some combination
 4. Guesses are checked to ensure entered characters are only letters
+5. Prints game statistics at the end of each game including the average accuracy for each player